 Video walls are much more engaging than a single video screen and thus hold viewer attention longer.
 There is also potential for interaction with viewers.
 Video walls work great in lobbies or conference rooms where interactivity is needed or expected.
 More and more, video walls are being used as commercial displays in theaters, bars, restaurants, and other public spaces.
 If you have something to say, video walls can make that message loud and clear—while making it interactive at the same time.

 Reliability and First Impression

 Before purchasing and installing a video wall, you need to make sure that it can do everything that you expect it to.
 In order for you to do so, find out if your display tests and confirmed by independent laboratories in accordance with relevant standards and specifications.
 If it’s not certified, don’t buy it.
 Do some research and get references from anyone who has installed your product or other brands like yours in their own homes or businesses.
 Find out what they like about it and what they don’t like about it—and if they have any suggestions for improvements or changes then listen closely!
 If a customer is happy with their purchase, they will be more than willing to talk about how satisfied they are with your company and their particular product.

 Multi Source Visualization

 A common application for large video walls is multi-source visualization.
 This is when one or more sources (TV channels, cameras, players, etc.) are fed into several individual projectors or displays.
-The benefit of using multiple projectors is that each source can be display in its entirety on each screen.
-In addition to size and resolution considerations, projectors use for multi-source visualization should have built-in alignment controls so that they can be configure precisely with respect to one another (and with respect to any external reference point).
-Some of these controls include throw distance, zoom ratio, image skew and lateral shift.
+The benefit of using multiple projectors is that each source can be displayed in its entirety on each screen.
+In addition to size and resolution considerations, projectors used for multi-source visualization should have built-in alignment controls so that they can be configured precisely with respect to one another (and with respect to any external reference point).
+Some of these controls include throw distance, zoom ratio, image skew, and lateral shift.